jessi25924/CymruVineyardProject1/README.md

 ### Booking Page

-* Tour Information: Pricing, tour duration and tour inclusion.
+* Tour Information: Pricing and tour inclusion.

-* A user-friendly form: input fields for name, contact informaiton, preferred date, time and number of people.
+* A user-friendly form: input fields for name, contact information, preferred date, time and number of people.

 * A clear call-to-action: "Secure booking"